cmbant/context-assistant/README.md

 - For large documentation: 128K+ tokens

 You can switch between models in the UI based on your needs for speed, accuracy, and context length capacity.

+### UI Configuration Options

+The application supports several UI configuration options in `config.json`:

+- **showContextLink**: When set to `false`, hides the context download link in the UI
+- **simpleMode**: When set to `true`, hides all top panels (description, tabs, doc links, theme toggle, model selection) when there's only one program and one model configured.
+This is useful for embedding the chat interface in other applications.

 ## Running the Application